What is it?

 When will I need to be available for the Challenger Series?

-You will need to be available from now through to the end of November 2018.
-We will release key dates after entries close.
+You will need to be available from now through to the end of October 2019.

 Where do I work from?

-Your team will receive free workspace at the Distiller throughout the series.
-You are also free to work remotely, providing you are within Otago and can travel for key dates and meetings.
+Your team will receive free workspace at the Distiller for the duration of the series.
+You can occasionally work remotely, providing you can travel for key dates and meetings.

 How many startups get through?